 Frank Tibbles calmly stood up.
 Walked around the table.
 Carefully grabbed the bat phone with both hands.
 Walked around the table and set it in front of the president.
-The president and the members of the cabinet all focused on the red, archaic telephone handset, resting before him on the table.
+The president and the members of the cabinet all focused on the red, archaic telephone handset, resting before the leader of the free world.
 The president reached out and grasped the clunky handset and slowly raised it to his ear.

 “He-roh, Mr. Pwesident,” came the voice of the president of China.

 “I am calling to inform you that yo a-dead-rine has a-passed.”

 “What did you do, Huli?” asked the POTUS.

 “I’m afwaid you reft us no a-choice.”